I have a passion for natural bodybuilding and have been hitting the gym for the past 14 years.

 My diet was not in order and I used to take advice from every other buff guy in the gym.

-Once I found the right coach who really understood me and my requirements, he was able to teach me proper form, technique, diet and constantly monitor my progress and I started seeing results much faster.
+Once I found the right coach who really understood me and my requirements, he was able to teach me proper form, technique, and diet, and constantly monitor my progress and I started seeing results much faster.